SwedbankPay/developer.swedbankpay.com/payments/vipps/seamless-view.md

 ## Introduction

-Vipps is a two-phase payment instrument supported by the major norwegian banks.
+Vipps is a two-phase payment instrument supported by the major Norwegian banks.
 In the Seamless View scenario, Swedbank Pay receives a mobile number (MSISDN) from the payer through Swedbank Pay Payments.
 Swedbank Pay performs a payment that the payer must confirm through the Vipps mobile app.